 If you're an investor who is happy to wait seven-plus years for any return so long as your investment has the potential to improve people's lives for generations to come, pharma might be the sector for you.

 Why invest with SyndicateRoom?

 SyndicateRoom gives investors access to growing businesses across many different sectors, including pharma.
-Unlike most investing platforms for startups, which tend to specialise in consumer industries and fund few healthcare businesses, SyndicateRoom has a history of attracting companies from the life sciences – healthcare, medtech, biotech, pharma and so on.
+Unlike most investing platforms for startups, which tend to specialise in consumer industries and fund few healthcare businesses, SyndicateRoom has a history of attracting companies from the life sciences – healthcare, medtech, biotech, and pharma industries.

 In 2015, SyndicateRoom was named Europe’s leading online platform for life science investment in a report by Biocom, having funded 16 of the 42 life science projects up to that date.
-Today, 33% of the businesses that seek funding through our platform fall into this category (2019).
-This trend is due in large part to the fact that the investors that use SyndicateRoom tend to be hunting for long-term investments with the potential to make a significant difference worldwide – in simple terms, ones that want to make the world a better place.
+Today, 33% of the businesses that seek funding through our EIS fund fall into this category.
+This trend is due in large part to the fact that the investors that use SyndicateRoom tend to be hunting for long-term investments with the potential to make a significant impact worldwide.

-Some recent pharma startups our members helped fund are Axol Bioscience, specialists in human cell culture providing primary and iPS cells suitable for assays in basic life science research, drug discovery and toxicology assessment; Camallergy, a business developing life-changing treatments for people with food allergies, starting with peanut allergy; and Jupiter Diagnostics, which offers a faster, cheaper way to get blood test results using its portable and easy-to-use point-of-care diagnostic reader.
+Some recent pharma startups we funded are Axol Bioscience, specialists in human cell culture providing primary and iPS cells suitable for assays in basic life science research, drug discovery and toxicology assessment; Camallergy, a business developing life-changing treatments for people with food allergies, starting with peanut allergy; and Jupiter Diagnostics, which offers a faster, cheaper way to get blood test results using its portable and easy-to-use point-of-care diagnostic reader.

 What SyndicateRoom offers: